Excavating the Grave Site

 No body or grave?

 It should be noted that there is the possibility that the survey data indicating that the area was a potential grave-site was incorrect.
-These techniques are not infallible and it’s possible that the identified natural features such as tree roots, or other human-made features.
+These techniques are not infallible and it’s possible to mistake features such as tree roots, or other human-made features for grave cuts.
 Whether the site is a grave or not can only be determined through excavation, which is time-consuming and expensive.
 For example, a large proportion of the budget allocated to the Committee on Missing Persons in Cyprus to locate those missing from the conflict in the 60’s and 70’s is spent on archaeological excavation.
 As is sometimes the case, a number of these excavations did not recover human remains.
 Nonetheless, they do at least serve to rule out an area as a possible grave-site.
 This was also the case in the investigation of a missing person in Scotland.
 The individual had gone missing decades earlier, but the body was never found.
 Acting on witness testimony, the police excavated a quarry, which had been open at the time the person had gone missing, but had since been back-filled and had a forest planted on it.
 This was a massive operation to cut down the trees and excavate the quarry.
 Forensic archaeologists and anthropologists worked on the site alongside the police, but ultimately no body was recovered.
 Despite not recovering any evidence, the work did rule the site out as a burial location and put an end to the persistent speculation that the body was there.
 More recent excavations in a different quarry have also not recovered the remains, however suspects have been charged.

 After a grave site and its surroundings have been identified, recorded and photographed, the body itself must be excavated.
 In the next article, we will discuss several basic guidelines to follow when excavating a body.
 For more in depth information there are several accessible field guides available.
 Many of these are written from an archaeological perspective, but similar considerations apply.
 For example, the A Field Guide for the Excavation of Inhumated Remains provides a lot of useful information.